Skip to content

 • For this system and QE binary the performance does not scale beyond 320 cores.

-• Always confirm the appropriate scaling of your system before running large multinode jobs (minimum 1.5 times speedup when doubling the number of cores).
+• Always confirm the appropriate scaling of your system before running large multi-node jobs (minimum 1.5 times speedup when doubling the number of cores).

 Additional flags for Maestro modules